How to run a social media competition

 Here’s what each social channel has to say on this -

 One cannot simply post about a competition once and just expect people to continue entering.
-Keep talking about your social media competition and keep the hype alive.
+Keep talking about your social media competition and keep the hype alive, alternatively use social media marketing automation to help your posting.
 Send out a few DM's to invite people to enter your competition; create a countdown on social media expressing the remaining days left to enter the competition; ask people offline to head to your social channels and enter.

 Have you ever run a competition over social media?
 Tell us about your experience over on Twitter at @ContentCal_io